Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 **Matrix-Matrix product**

-Let's see example of the product
+Let's see example of the product.

 ```python
 >>> x